-- Wheelchair access to all areas - A toilet for pupils with disabilities including wheelchair access, changing facilities and a shower unit.
+- Wheelchair access to the majority of classrooms - Lift access - A toilet for pupils with disabilities including wheelchair access, changing facilities and a shower unit.

 We continuously evaluate these facilities as resources become available, in line with the requirement to make reasonable adaptations to meet the needs of pupils with disabilities and facilitate access for adults with disabilities.